ABbiodiversity/wildRtrax/README.md

 ## Installation

-You can install version 1.1.0 of `wildRtrax` directly from this repository with:
+You can install the most recent version of `wildRtrax` directly from this repository with:

 ``` r
 # install.packages("remotes")